 Nikolay Yavich is an applied mathematician with expertise in several areas including large-scale numerical modeling, high-performance computing, fast solvers, inverse problems, computational geophysics, and biomedical imaging.

 Nikolay got his Ph.D. from the University of Houston focused on preconditioned iterative solvers for anisotropic problems.
-He is currently a senior research scientist at Skoltech working on novel approaches to EEG and MEG data modeling and imaging as well as application of a new generation of MEG hardware.
+He is currently a senior research scientist at Skoltech working on data-driven methods for forward and inverse geophysical modelling.

 * N.Yavich, N. Khokhlov, M. Malovichko, M. Zhdanov, Contraction Operator Transformation for the complex Heterogeneous Helmholtz Equation, Computers and Mathematics with Applications, 86 (2021) 63–72, doi.org/10.1016/j.camwa.2021.01.018